Northern Dimension Partnership in Public Health and Social Well-being

-The Partnership is served by the NDPHS Secretariat, established in 2012 as an international legal entity hosted by the Swedish Government, located in Stockholm, and funded jointly by the Partner Countries.
+The Partnership Secretariat, established in 2012 as an international legal entity hosted by the Swedish Government, located in Stockholm, and funded jointly by the Partner Countries.

-History

-The NDPHS was formally established at a ministerial-level meeting in Oslo, Norway, on 27 October 2003 through the Oslo Declaration, signed by several governments and international organizations, including the European Union (EU).

 Since 2009, the NDPHS has acted as the Policy Area Coordinator for "Health" (PA Health) in the European Union Strategy of the Baltic Sea Region (EUSBSR).

 Objectives

-The Partnership constitutes "an umbrella for collaboration on the regional, subregional and local levels, serving as a forum for coordination and exchange among the various actors.
-According to the founding document the main goal of the NDPHS is "to promote sustainable development in the Northern Dimension area through improving human health and social wellbeing."
-In doing so, reducing the spread of major communicable diseases and preventing life-style related non-communicable diseases as well as enhancing peoples’ levels of social well-being and promoting socially rewarding lifestyles are further tasks of the NDPHS.
-All in all, as stated in the Oslo Declaration, "the activities (…) should contribute to narrowing of social and economic differences, and to a general improvement of the quality of life and of the demographic situation."
+The Partnership constitutes "an umbrella for collaboration on the regional, subregional, and local levels, serving as a forum for coordination and exchange among the various actors.
+As stated in the Oslo Declaration, "the activities (…) should contribute to narrowing of social and economic differences, and to a general improvement of the quality of life and well-being of people."

 Structure

-The highest decision-making body of the NDPHS is the Partnership Annual Conference (PAC), a high-level ministerial dialogue that formulates the overall policy orientation of the Partnership.
-The operational decision-making body is the Committee of Senior Representatives (CSR) which is composed of senior representatives appointed by each Partner and chaired by a senior representative of the Partnership.
-The CSR reports to the PAC, ensuring the fulfilment of the PAC's decisions and recommendations.
+The highest decision-making body of the NDPHS is the high-level ministerial forum, which formulates the Partnership's overall policy orientation.
+The operational decision-making body is theCommittee of Senior Representatives (CSR).

-The chairship rotates among the Partners every two years.
-In 2024-2025, the Partnership is chaired by Lithuania and co-chaired by Norway.
+In 2026–2027, the Partnership is chaired by Norway and co-chaired by Finland.

-The Partnership’s work is built around thematic areas led by expert groups specialised in different public health topics.
-The cross-cutting thematic areas are addressed in cross-sectoral multilevel collaboration with various regional stakeholders.
+The Partnership's work is built around thematic areas, led by expert groups and consortia, in collaboration with regional stakeholders.